Puppet-Finland/puppet-wazuh_agent/README.md

 Only supports the Wazuh agent, not the server.
 The server side is frequently run on Kubernetes and the likes.

+This module does NOT set up auditd.
+If you want file integrity monitoring with whodata, install it on your systems.

 Only Linux and osfamily RedHat and Debian supported for now.

 ## TODO